Guake/guake/.github/PULL_REQUEST_TEMPLATE.md

   ```bash
   $ make reno SLUG=<short_name_of_my_feature>
   ```

   and edit the created file in `releasenotes/notes/`.

   You can see how `reno` works using `pipenv run reno --help`.

-  Please use a generic slug (for translation update, use `translation`)
+  Please use a generic slug (eg, for translation update, use `translation`)